tonyqiu1019/lulesh-chainsaw/README.md

 - 'Object-Oriented': How to translate object oriented code into Chainsaw without adding it all to computation phase?

 - 'Time Increment': Working on IT code to test the Time Increment component of the LULESH code.
+	- which frame of reference should we be in when coding, MPI + OPENMP or just MPI?